 Well, the neighbors aren't pleased about this.
 More specifically, they're pissed.
-Even more specifically, they refuse to take no for an answer, bullying the Kranks relentlessly to try and force them into relenting and celebrating —
+Even more specifically, they refuse to take no for an answer, bullying the Kranks relentlessly to try forcing them into relenting and celebrating:

 * A group of kids threaten to break into their house to steal Frosty and put him on their roof against their will for them...and when they fail, stand on their lawn repeatedly chanting "free Frosty, free Frosty!", additionally ringing them on their phone seven times a day.

 * A group of carolers come to their house every night, peer in their windows, and holler at the top of their lungs for hours.

 * Eventually, even the neighborhood police turn on the Kranks.

 In the end, Blair rings and informs them that she's coming home for Christmas with a new fiancée [[ContrivedCoincidence who has never celebrated it before and wants to know what it's like]], forcing Luther and Nora to admit to their neighbors that they were "wrong" and "being selfish"...so they help them scramble a Christmas party together at the last minute.
 The closing shot is of the two embracing and agreeing that skipping Christmas was a bad idea.

 !!This film provides examples of:

 * BitCharacter: Marty, who no one in the neighborhood knew.
 He knew them because [[spoiler:he was the Santa selling umbrellas in the beginning.]]

 * ChristmasCarolers: The ones who keep bothering them.